rafageist/stage-design-pattern/README.md

 ## Description

-The **Stage Design Pattern** is a behavioral design pattern that introduces a disciplined approach to asynchronous communication between objects.
-It enforces explicit roles for participants (`Speaker` and `Listener`) and centralizes communication management via a shared "Stage."
+The **Stage Design Pattern** is a behavioral design pattern that introduces a disciplined approach to communication between objects.
+It enforces explicit roles for participants (`Speaker` and `Listener`) and centralizes communication management via a shared `Stage`.
 This pattern promotes scalability, maintainability, and traceability, making it suitable for modern, complex architectures.

 ---